uiucseclab/MagBastard/README.md

 CS 460 - Spring 2014
 Magnanimous Bastard

-Project Access

-	Address: spring2014azure.cloudapp.net
-	Username: magbastard
-	Password: MagnanimousBastard@CS460

-	Please ssh on port 22222 to accommodate our kippo installation on port 22

-Features

-	All of our data is logged to a sql database on the azure machine.
-The following is our login

-	user: magbastard
-	password: MagnanimousBastard@CS460
-	db: MagBastard

 	Upon each connection, either a deny is made or an accept.
 Sessions are enabled, so connections from an IP is kept the same for five minute intervals.